matthaeusheer/fastcode/README.md

 For a combination of parameters / algorithms / objective functions, see the python wrapper.

 ### Benchmark Output
 \-f and \-o parameters specify the output files for timing and solution logging respectively.
+In the case of timing, all m repetitions are in one file, for solutions, there is a separate file for every repetition.

 The file created by \-f is formatted like
 ```